Ezeilo/alx-system_engineering-devops/0x00-shell_basics/README.md

-File-19 To Create a magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0.
+File-16 To Create a script that deletes all files in the current working directory that end with the character ~.